kblomqvist/yasha/README.md

 Options:
   -o, --output FILENAME         Place the rendered template into FILENAME.
   -v, --variables FILENAME      Read template variables from FILENAME.
 Built-
-                                in parsers are JSON, YAML and TOML.
+                                in parsers are JSON, YAML, TOML and XML.
   -e, --extensions FILENAME     Read template extensions from FILENAME.
 A
                                 Python file is expected.
   -c, --encoding TEXT           Default is UTF-8.